 Find a way to incorporate music into more of what you do – and allow yourself to notice how each music style affects you.

-12. Reach out and repair damaged or neglected relationships.
+19. Repair damaged or neglected relationships.

 You may not receive a response to every overture you make, but that's not the point of this exercise.
 You're not doing this to make people like you; you're doing it because relationships take work, and the most important relationships are worth it.